Diyi2020/Diyi2020.github.io/_pages/about.md

 4. DFT for Twisted Bilayer Graphene(Gradually move forward from the beginning of sharp learning curve)

 I am interested in holding __Casual + Newbie Quantum Error Correction Seminar__ in the near future.
+It connected to devices modelling, control, open quantum system as well.